Frequently Asked Questions

 Q: What extracurricular programs or activities does Holy Spirit School offer?

 A: We offer a variety of after-school programs.
-Our sports program is available to students in grades 5-8 and features Football and Girls Volleyball in the Fall, Basketball in the Winter, Boys Volleyball and Girls Softball in the Spring.
+Our sports program is available to students in grades 5-8 and features Football and Girls Volleyball in the Fall, Basketball in the Winter, Boys Volleyball, Girls Flag Football, and Girls and Boys Track in the Spring.
 We host Girl Scout and Cub Scout troops, Running Clubs, Robotics Teams and our R3C Recycling Club.
 Our student leadership opportunities include Student Council and the Student Ambassador programs.
-Our Show Choir and newly established School Band practice regularly and perform at local venues throughout the year.
+Our Show Choir and School Band practice regularly and perform at local venues throughout the year.
 In collaboration with other arts programs, our students perform in a Fall and Spring Musical production.
 Speech and Debate, Chess, Fine Arts and other enrichment programs are offered throughout the year based on student interest.

 Q: Are service hours required of the students?